muhammad-abdullah-khan-598/Grid-Layout/README.md

 # Grid-Layout
-Grid Layout assignment from BQ
+Grid Layout assignment from BQ(Bano Qabil).
+Simple only structure.
+For practicing grid and learn grid templates.